All initiatives in one place

 Solving the talent mismatch

 “Companies will be provided with an overview of where they can easily find the right people with the right skills,” says Beekman.
 “At the same time, the talent initiatives can get direct insights into the talent needs of these companies, so they know precisely what kind of talent is needed in the local ecosystem and what type of skillset they have to teach.
 All of that is directly connected to the City, since it will assist in solving the current mismatch in the labour market.”
-Skliaustyte adds: “A lot has been done already to combat the mismatch in the labour market: public-private partnerships like House of Digital or House of Skills, action programmes like TechConnect and WE RISE, over 20 coding academies, including Codam and Codaisseur, diversity and inclusion ambassadors in tech, such as Code to Change, Hack Your Future or Techionista, education funds like TechMeUp, and network organisations like Amsterdam School of Data Science.
+Skliaustyte adds: “A lot has been done already to combat the mismatch in the labour market: public-private partnerships like House of Digital or House of Skills, action programmes like TechConnect and EQUALS, over 20 coding academies, including Codam and Codaisseur, diversity and inclusion ambassadors in tech, such as Code to Change, Hack Your Future or Techionista, education funds like TechMeUp, and network organisations like Amsterdam School of Data Science.
 As the number of these initiatives grew, it became harder to benefit from it.”